alphagov/govuk-developer-docs/source/manual/architecture-deep-dive.html.md

 content from the mirror, which is static HTML hosted in an S3 bucket on AWS.
 The contents of the mirror are updated daily via a [govuk-crawler-worker], which recursively crawls GOV.UK URLs from a message queue, visiting the pages and saving the output to disk.
+Read more about [fallback to the static mirrors].

+[fallback to the static mirrors]: /manual/fall-back-to-mirror.html
 [govuk-crawler-worker]: https://github.com/alphagov/govuk_crawler_worker

 #### Routing on the CDN